systemd/systemd/docs/PORTABLE_SERVICES.md

    image.
 (The implementation will check a couple of other paths too, but it's recommended to use these two paths.)

-4. The image must contain an os-release file, either in /etc/os-release or /usr/lib/os-release.
+4. The image must contain an os-release file, either in `/etc/os-release` or `/usr/lib/os-release`.
 The file should follow the standard format.

+5. The image must contain the files `/etc/resolv.conf` and `/etc/machine-id` (empty files are ok), they will be bind mounted from the host at runtime.

 Note that generally images created by tools such as `debootstrap`, `dnf --installroot=` or `mkosi` qualify for all of the above in one way or